rust-lang/edition-guide/src/2018/transitioning/traits/impl-trait.md

 ## More details

-The above is all you need to know to get going with `impl Trait`, but for some more nitty-gritty details: type parameters are universals, `impl Trait` are existentials.
+The above is all you need to know to get going with `impl Trait`, but for some more nitty-gritty details: type parameters and `impl Trait` in argument position are universals (universally quantified types).
+Meanwhile, `impl Trait` in return position are existentials (existentially quantified types).
 Okay, maybe that's a bit too jargon-heavy.
 Let's step back.

 Consider this function: